One-pot Mac and Cheese

 Recipe variations

-The recipe is SO flexible that’s easy to switch up and experiment with any of your favorite add-ins.
-You can stir in handfuls of spinach at the end, roasted veggies, sun dried tomatoes.
-You can also add your fav protein, from beans to meat such as rotisserie chicken or crispy bacon, if you don’t keep it meatless.
-The possibilities are endless if you’ll love to upgrade this simple mac and cheese!
+The recipe is SO flexible that it’s easy to switch up and experiment with any of your favorite add-ins.
+You can stir in handfuls of spinach at the end, roasted veggies, and sun-dried tomatoes.
+You can also add your fav protein, from beans to meat, such as rotisserie chicken or crispy bacon, if you don’t keep it meatless.
+The possibilities are endless if you love to upgrade this simple mac and cheese!

 What to serve with Mac and Cheese

-While this creamy one-pot macaroni cheese is easily a meal in itself, it’s always great to add on the side fresh salads such as a lettuce salad or a spinach arugula salad.
+While this creamy one-pot macaroni cheese is easily a meal in itself, it’s always great to add fresh salads on the side, such as a lettuce salad or a spinach-arugula salad.
 And to take things over the top, serve it with some black pepper focaccia or pesto garlic bread.

 Storage tips & leftovers

 Mac and cheese tastes best when made right before serving.
 However, you can store leftovers in an airtight container in the refrigerator for up to 3 days.
-Leftover mac and cheese will dry out in the fridge, you need to add a splash of milk to bring back the creaminess while reheating and stirring on the stovetop or in the microwave.
+Leftover mac and cheese will dry out in the fridge; add a splash of milk to restore creaminess while reheating on the stovetop or in the microwave, stirring to combine.
 Enjoy!

 Close-up of a bowl full of creamy one pot macaroni cheese.